Main section

 Only a minority of setups might be affected.
 The typical cases are:

-• Legacy strict validators: non-standard validation systems that do not stop at the first trusted anchor but keep tracing the chain (for example via AIA fetching) may still attempt to terminate at Gold G2.
+• Legacy strict validators: non-standard validation systems that do not stop at the first trusted anchor but keep tracing the chain (for example via AIA fetching) may still attempt to terminate at Gold G2 and fail.
 Updating the library, framework or validation logic resolves this.

 • Avoid certificate pinning.
 If it is required for compliance or threat-model reasons, make sure a documented fallback process is in place for cases where roots or intermediates are rotated.